pengx17/knowledge-garden/pages/Logseq Publish GitHub Action.md

 			- [Dockerfile.exec](https://github.com/pengx17/logseq-publish/blob/main/Dockerfile.exec) to run ((61d70a4d-a7e4-4888-96ab-f5a02b0f3f50))
 		- Why two docker images?
 			- ((61d7a4e2-2598-45bb-bb24-510f694c4afa)) takes ~12 mins.
-				- We can pre-build it and publish it to `ghcr.io.
+				- We can pre-build it and publish it to [ghcr.io](ghcr.io).
 So that the user can build his graph in `Docker.exec` directly without building Logseq App from the beginning.
 			- As a result, the time of exporting this graph only takes _2 mins_ in a GitHub Action.
 	- `publish.mjs`
 	  id:: 61d70a4d-a7e4-4888-96ab-f5a02b0f3f50
 		- use Playwright to automate the Logseq App to load the given input graph dir
 		- set `window.__MOCKED_OPEN_DIR_PATH__` to the current working dir (e.g., `./graph`) when load the graph
 		- after graph loaded, go to export it by set `window__MOCKED_OPEN_DIR_PATH__` to `./graph-www`
-	- The [[GitHub Action]] is a shell script that is running in GitHub Action CI, which will
+	- The main body of [[GitHub Action]] is just a shell script that will
 		- download [Dockerfile.exec](https://github.com/pengx17/logseq-publish/blob/main/Dockerfile.exec) to the user's graph root
 		- build the docker image
 			- As a result, the public assets will be in the image snapshot